 Art layers give you the possibility to divide the artwork in your drawing on different layers.
 For example, you can separate the outline and colour fill on two art layers, similar to 1950s traditional cell animation.
-These art layers are contained within a single drawing as opposed to the layers in the Timeline view or Xsheet columns where individual drawings with individual timing are stacked one on top of the other-see Creating Strokes on page 391.
+These art layers are contained within a single drawing as opposed to the layers in the Timeline view or Xsheet columns where individual drawings with individual timing are stacked one on top of the other-see Creating Strokes on page 397.

-Toon Boom Harmony drawings include two layers in Advanced Art mode.
+Toon Boom Harmony drawings include four art layers.